-When you cross the road in Vietnam, be careful as I have known people who have gotten hit as they tried to cross the road here.
-When you see the road is open for crossing, look around and ensure that there is room and space for you to cross the road.
+When you cross the road in Vietnam, be careful, as I have known people who have gotten hit as they tried to cross the road here.
+When you see the road is open for crossing, look around and ensure there is room and space to cross the road.
 Also, try to use the marked crosswalks or overhead walkways.

 Tip 14 – Transportation is easy in Vietnam